akyrillidis/akyrillidis.github.io/pubs/index.md

   </samp></pre>

 + Dimitris Papailiopoulos, Anastasios Kyrillidis and Christos Boutsidis, [*``Provable deterministic leverage scores sampling"*](/pubs/Conferences/frp0826.pdf), ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), 2014.

+  <button id="b_abs_c14"> Abstract </button>
+  <button id="b_bib_c14"> Bibtex </button>
+  <button id="b_sof_c14"> Link to software </button>
+  <p id="abs_c14"> <i> We explain theoretically a curious empirical phenomenon:
+    “Approximating a matrix by deterministically selecting a subset of its columns with the corresponding largest leverage scores results in a good low-rank matrix surrogate”.
+    In this work, we provide a novel theoretical analysis of deterministic leverage score sampling.
+We show that such sampling can be provably as accurate as its randomized counterparts, if the leverage scores follow a moderately steep power-law decay.
+We support this power-law assumption by providing empirical evidence that such decay laws are abundant in real-world data sets.
+We then demonstrate empirically the performance of deterministic leverage score sampling, which many times matches or outperforms the state-of-the-art techniques.
+  </i> </p>

+  <pre id="bib_c14"><samp>
+  		@inproceedings{papailiopoulos2014provable,
+  			title={Provable deterministic leverage score sampling}, author={Papailiopoulos, Dimitris and Kyrillidis, Anastasios and Boutsidis, Christos}, booktitle={Proceedings of the 20th ACM SIGKDD international conference on Knowledge discovery and data mining}, pages={997--1006}, year={2014}, organization={ACM}
+		}
+  </samp></pre>
 + Anastasios Kyrillidis, Rabeeh Karimi Mahabadi, Quoc Tran-Dinh and Volkan Cevher, [*``Scalable sparse covariance estimation via self-concordance"*](/pubs/Conferences/covselect_final.pdf), AAAI Conference on Artificial Intelligence (AAAI-14), 2014.
 + Anastasios Kyrillidis, Michail Vlachos and Anastasios Zouzias, [*``Approximate matrix multiplication with application to linear embeddings"*](/pubs/Conferences/ApproxMM_arxiv.pdf), IEEE ISIT Symposium, 2014.
 + Anastasios Kyrillidis and Anastasios Zouzias, [*``Non-uniform feature sampling in decision tree ensembles"*](/pubs/Conferences/RandDecisionTrees_arxiv.pdf), IEEE ICASSP, 2014.